Obsidian vs Confluence

 Pricing Comparison

-Obsidian pricing starts at $5/mo with a free tier available.
-Confluence pricing starts at $6.05/user/mo with a free tier available.
+Obsidian starts at $5/mo with a free tier.
+Confluence starts at $6.05/user/mo with a free tier.

 Frequently Asked Questions